EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/README.md

 ![insert2](https://github.com/EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/blob/9f42f1ec0b3f6defb37d1b9235fab7265b64b839/BaltimoreCityMedianIncomeNeighborhood.png)

 This graph was created using a Pivot Table to understand how median household income is distributed across Baltimore City by neighborhoods.
 The top 5 neighborhoods are located in north, south, and central Baltimore and the bottom 5 neighborhoods are located in west and southeast Baltimore.
-This suggests that there are wealth inequities and the wealth distribution is not equal across the neighborhoods and districts.
+This suggests that there are wealth inequalities and distribution is not equal across the neighborhoods and districts.

 ![insert1](NeighborhoodVacantBuildings.png)